CANAL

 Q: Just how tough is the housing situation in Green River?

-A: According to Green River’s 2014 Housing Plan (James Wood, Kem Gardner Policy Institute):
+A: According to a 2019 Occupancy Study (Epicenter) and a 2023 Housing Market Study (James Wood, Kem C. Gardner Policy Institute):

-• The average age of a house in town is 56 years old.
+• The median age of a house in town is 48 years old.

-• 14% of homes sit vacant and in need of rehabilitation or demolishment.
+• 14% of homes sit vacant and in need of rehabilitation or demolition.

 • One-third of the population lives in mobile homes which make up 14% of the homes in town (compared to a 6% national average).

-• 12% of the housing stock is rental units; only eight units are considered affordable.
+• 10% of the housing stock is rental units; none are considered affordable.

 Current